karatelabs/karate/README.md

 Since Karate is based on Cucumber, you can also employ [data-driven](#data-driven-tests) techniques such as expressing data-tables in test scripts.

+Another good thing that Karate inherits is the nice IDE support for Cucumber that [IntelliJ](https://plugins.jetbrains.com/plugin/7212-cucumber-for-java) and [Eclipse](https://cucumber.io/cucumber-eclipse/) have.
+So you can do things like right-click and run a `*.feature` file (or scenario) without needing to use a JUnit runner.

 With the formalities out of the way, let's dive straight into the syntax.